Khalif25/Big-data-visualization-project/README.md

    # Data Preprocessing
    Clean, transform, and integrate data from data.gov.uk.
    # Develop Visualizations
-   Use Tableau, Plotly, and Seaborn to create interactive dashboards.
+   use the following packages to to create interactive dashboards:
+    streamlit
+    pandas
+    Plotly
+    Seaborn
+    matplotlib

 ## Web Application
    Develop the web app using Streamlit and integrate Tableau visualizations.
 ## Deploy